Case Study • Execution Readiness Lab

 Chip made the business easier to inspect.

 The immediate value was not automation for its own sake.
-It was better visibility into what was happening, what mattered, and what needed attention next.
+It was better visibility into what was happening, what mattered, what was drifting, and what needed attention next.

 01 / Daily operating view